+Observe that \(\squashVV{X} : \U^+\), so using the notation from~\cref{prop-trunc-universes}, we have \(F(\U) = \U^+\).
 However, as we will argue for set quotients, it does not matter so much where the truncated proposition lives; it is much more important that we can eliminate into subsingletons in arbitrary universes, \ie\ that \(\squashVV{-}\) satisfies the right universal property.
 Given \(X : \U\) and a map \(f : X \to P\) to a proposition \(P : \U\) with \(i : \issubsingleton(P)\), we have a map \(\squashVV{X} \to P\) given as \(\Phi \mapsto \Phi(P,i,f)\).
 However, if the proposition \(P\) lives in some other universe \(\V\), then we seem to be completely stuck.
 To clarify this, we consider the example of functoriality.

 \begin{exa} If we have a map \(f : X \to Y\) with \(X : \U\) and \(Y : \U\), then we get a lifting simply by precomposition, \ie\ we define \(\tosquashVV{f} : \squashVV{X} \to \squashVV{Y}\) by \(\tosquashVV{f}(\Phi) \colonequiv (P,i,g) \mapsto \Phi(P,i,g \circ f)\).
 But obviously, we also want functoriality for maps \(f : X \to Y\) with \(X : \U\) and \(Y : \V\), but this is impossible with the above definition of \(\tosquashVV{f}\), because for \(\squashVV{X}\) we are considering propositions in \(\U\), while for \(\squashVV{Y}\) we are considering propositions in \(\V\).